jennybc/happy-git-with-r/03_workshops.Rmd

   * [STAT 545](http://stat545.com) at UBC
   * [UBC Master of Data Science](http://masterdatascience.science.ubc.ca)

-## useR!
-2016 Stanford

-### Logistics

-Monday, June 27, 2016
-8:15am - 9:00 TAs available to help complete system set up
-9:00am - 12:00pm Workshop, with coffee break 10:15am - 10:30am
-Lyons & Lodato 326 Galvez Street Stanford, CA 94305-6105 [Google Maps](https://goo.gl/maps/wkvKkBkbs1J2)
-Sessions in the useR! schedule website: [part 1](http://schedule.user2016.org/event/7Bad/using-git-and-github-with-r-rstudio-and-r-markdown-part-1), [part 2](http://schedule.user2016.org/event/7Bav/using-git-and-github-with-r-rstudio-and-r-markdown-part-2)
-[Full description](http://user2016.org/tutorials/01.html) on the main useR! website

-### Pre-tutorial set-up
+## Pre-workshop set-up

+Optional reading on "big picture stuff":

+  * Read "Why Git?
+Why GitHub?" in chapter \@ref(big-picture).

 **It is vital that you attempt to set up your system in advance.
-You cannot show up at 9am with no preparation and keep up!**
+You cannot show up at with no preparation and keep up!**

 These are battle-tested instructions, so most will succeed.
 We believe in you!
-If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to useR! (no promises).
-We will have TAs in the room starting at 8:15am and throughout the workshop.
+If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to your workshop (no promises).

 Try this.
 Give it about 1 - 2 hours.
 If you hit a wall, we will help: